 - Reminiscence Work – encouraging the elderly to document their lives and that of community

-- Helping distribute Christmas presents to schoolchildren or Kabubbu Development Project Community Awards
+- Helping distribute Christmas presents to schoolchildren or help at the Kabubbu Development Project Community Awards

 - Running a church holiday club